pachun/boo/README.md

 ## To Do

+- Fix tests with parens in their names not being passed to tmux panes properly `()`
 - Add dark/light mode wallpapers - ChatGPT has info about a few ways we can do this
 - I recently added peek.nvim for previewing markdown files with `<leader>md`.
 If you see an error when trying to use peek for the first time, relating to a .js file not existing, run: